imaitland/blog/md/binary_tree.md

     }
 }
 ```
 This traversal prints the node value followed by the left and right nodes.
-This is known as pre-order traversal.
+This is known as `pre-order` traversal.

-There are two other types of traversal are in-order traversal and post-order traversal.
+There are two other types of traversal: `in-order` traversal and `post-order` traversal.

 - *Preorder Traversal* - `Current Node, Left Node, Right`
 - *Inorder Traversal* - `Left, Current, Right`